-- Comes in several models, each with different numbers of ports:

-- o 8-port

-- o 16-port

-- o 32-port

-- o 48-port

-- o 64-port

-- o 80-port

-- Ports can be all CATx, all Fiber, or with the two largest models, mixed CATx and Fiber

-- Extend KVM stations and computers up to 460 feet (140m) on either side of the matrix through CATx cable, up to 3,280 feet (1 km) using multi-mode fiber, or 32,808 feet (10 km) using single-mode fiber

-- Supports resolutions up to 1920 x 1200 @ 60Hz and all DVI Single-Link resolutions including High-definition 1080p or 2K

-- Intuitive OSD for easy use and configuration at each user station

-- Each port on the Orion XC will automatically be configured as an input or output depending on the type

-of device that is connected.
+- Extend KVM stations and computers up to 460 feet (140m) on either side of the matrix through CATx cable, up to 3,280 feet (1 km) using multi-mode fiber, or 32,808 feet (10 km) using single-mode fiber - Supports resolutions up to 1920 x 1200 @ 60Hz and all DVI Single Link resolutions including High-definition 1080p or 2K - Intuitive OSD for easy use and configuration at each user station - Each port on the Orion X will automatically be configured as an input or output depending on the type of device that is connected.
 If a CPU device is connected, the port becomes an input.
-If a CON device

-is connected, the port becomes an output.

-- Switch video sources of the same resolution instantly with no delay or display blanking

-- Can handle mixed signals including:

-- o DVI or VGA inputs

-- Transparent USB 2.0

-- o USB HID

-- o PS/2

-- o Serial

-- Analog or Digital audio

-- Redundant, load sharing power supplies in all models except 8 port; redundant power option in the 8 port model

-- Rack-mountable 8-port, 16-port, 32-port and 48-port models are 1U size; 64-port and 80-port models are 2U size.

-- Five optional firmware bundles are available for extra functionality:

-- Extended Switching and Presets added to the Java Tool

-- Extended Switching and Presets added to the Java Tool and additional API

-- SNMP and Syslog for unit monitoring

-- o Matrix Grid

-- Multi-Screen Control
+If a CON device is connected, the port becomes an output. - Scalable chassis allows for addition of more I/O cards as the system grows (additional cards in increments of ports) - Switch between video sources of the same resolution instantly with no delay or display blanking - Can handle mixed signals including: - DVI or VGA inputs - o Transparent USB 2.0 - O USB HID - o PS/2 - o Serial - Analog or Digital audio - Orion X units can be cascaded or stacked to build larger systems - Matrix grid allows combining Orion X units into larger systems with redundant connections - Multi-Screen Control provides for configuring extenders with multiple displays so that they can be seamlessly blended to function as one giant display - Redundant, load sharing power supplies in all models - Rack-mountable 19" / 9U - Five optional firmware bundles are available for extra functionality: - Extended Switching and Presets added to the Java Tool - Extended Switching and Presets added to the Java Tool and additional API - SNMP and Syslog for unit monitoring - Matrix Grid - Multi-Screen Control